borksh/bork/Readme.md

 callbacks, you are strongly advised to use these functions immediately after the assertion you wish to check.

+## Environment variables

+Bork will check two environment variables to modify its behaviour when it runs.

+### `BORK_COLOR`

+Setting `BORK_COLOR` to anything other than an empty string will make Bork's output colourful: green if all is well, yellow if something needs action (and Bork can fix it), and red if there is something wrong that Bork can't fix.

+### `BORK_FAIL_FAST`

+If `BORK_FAIL_FAST` is set, Bork will stop executing its script as soon as it reaches an error.
+Running in `status` mode, this means that anything in the script that is unsatisfied will cause Bork to stop, including outdated or missing items that Bork can fix.
+In `satisfy` mode, however, Bork will only stop if it is unable to fix something itself — missing or outdated assertions will be resolved, and Bork will only stop the script if this fails.

 ## Contributing

 1. Fork it